juroc95/chat-messaging-app/README.md

 # Instant Messaging App

-Building and deploying a full stack realtime chat application with authentication using React and Stream Chat API.
-This is a clone project and the original author of this project is JavaScript Mastery.
-All the steps and approaches are from his YouTube video "Build and Deploy a Full Stack Realtime Chat Messaging App with Authentication & SMS Notifications".
+Built a full stack real-time chat application with authentication using React and Stream Chat API.
+This project is a clone project, and the original author of this project is JavaScript Mastery.
+All the steps and approaches are from his YouTube video "Build and Deploy a Full Stack Realtime Chat Messaging App with Authentication & SMS Notifications."

 ## Original Project